marksteve/resume/resume.md

 ### [Python Philippines (https://python.ph)](https://python.ph)
 > President (2015-2017); Volunteer and Board of Director (2012-2015)

-- Current leader of the main Python community in the Philippines
-- Helped organize PyCon PH 2012, 2014, 2015 and 2016
+- Part of the organizing team of PyCon PH for 4 times
 - Organized and hosted several meetups
 - Spoke in several local events to promote Python and its community